amazingTest/violent-webdriver/README.md

-# violent_webdriver
+# violent-webdriver
-violent_webdriver is created by post-packaging selenium webdriver,  violent_webdriver has many convinient functions which can highly insure the browser operation, you don't need to worry about whether the element is really present on current page or clickable at specific time while using violent webdriver. it will handle this sort of annoying problems
+violent-webdriver is created by post-packaging selenium webdriver,  violent-webdriver has many convinient functions which can highly insure the browser operation, you don't need to worry about whether the element is really present on current page or clickable at specific time while using violent-webdriver. it will handle this sort of annoying problems

-Find the latest version on github : https://github.com/amazingTest/violent_webdriver
+Find the latest version on github : https://github.com/amazingTest/violent-webdriver

 ## Installation
 The last stable release is available on PyPI and can be installed with pip.